benmiller314/cdm2020fall/plans/lesson-09.md

 ## Homework for next time

+* **Complete – at least for now – your soundscape narrative.** The deadline is sort of scheduled for Sunday night at 11:59 pm, so you have a little breathing room to work on the reflection before Tuesday... however, especially with Rosh Hashanah taking up a big chunk of that time, I won't mark you late if you don't make it before the weekend ends.
-* By 11:59pm on Sunday, **complete – at least for now – your soundscape narrative.** Your repository (on GitHub or in a Box folder shared to me) should include:
+* Your repository (on GitHub or in a Box folder shared to me) should include:
-   - Your most up-to-date layered Audacity project file (.aup)
+   - Your most up-to-date layered Audacity project file (`.aup`)
-   - The `_data` folder associated with that Audacity project
+   - The `_data` folder associated with that Audacity project.
+I cannot open your Audacity file without this!
-      * If this is still giving you trouble, please let me know!
-I can help.
+      * If getting the `_data` folder into your repo is still giving you trouble, please let me know: I can help.
    - A series, now, of screenshots showing your Audacity project in progress.
 (Think about what moments are worth remembering as you go: where did you level up, or realize something, or get stuck?)
    - An updated ASSETS.md (or CREDITS.md) file reflecting what you actually used, including documentation of any outside sources and your permission to use them (e.g. explicit licenses like CC, or fair use)
    - An updated README.md file introducing your soundscape narrative to a new audience.
 Give your piece a title!
 Make it something to live beyond this assignment, if you can. :¬)